prajwalnagaraja07/Udacity-Project-1/README.md

 }
 ```
 ## Pipeline comparison
-**Compare the two models and their performance.
-What are the differences in accuracy?
-In architecture?
-If there was a difference, why do you think there was one?**

 In order to find the appropriate model architecture, hyperparameters, and features depending on a given dataset and evaluation metric, AutoML employs algorithms.
 Hyperdrive is a tool for adjusting hyperparameters that employs an optimization method to identify the ideal collection of hyperparameters for a predetermined model architecture.

 When compared to the HyperDrive Model, the model created by AutoML had a marginally superior accuracy, as can be seen in the following Table.

 MaxAbsScaler, LightGBM, one of AutoML's finest models, had an accuracy of 0.9153, and the HyperDrive Model had an accuracy of 0.9060.
 The HyperDrive architecture was limited to Sci-KitLearn's Logistic Regression.
-Around 20 different models stand evaluated by the AutoML, which has access to a large range of models.
+Many models stand evaluated by the AutoML, which has access to a large range of models.
 In comparison to AutoML, HyperDrive is undoubtedly at a disadvantage given that AutoML offers more models to choose during an experiment.

 | Algorithm | Method | Accuracy |
 | -------- | -------- | -------- |